awslabs/aws-iot-core-credential-provider-session-helper/README.md

 ## License

 Distributed under the terms of the [Apache 2.0 license][license].
-Details on third party packages used by this package can be found [here][third-party].
+Details on third party packages used by this package can be found [here](https://github.com/awslabs/aws-iot-core-credential-provider-session-helper/blob/main/THIRD-PARTY-LICENSES.txt).

 ## Issues

-If you encounter any problems, please [file an issue] along with a detailed description.
+If you encounter any problems, please [file an issue](https://github.com/awslabs/aws-iot-core-credential-provider-session-helper/issues/new) along with a detailed description.

 ## Credits